praful10214/Online-Mobile-Shop-wp/README.md

 # Online Mobile Purchasing System

 ## Overview
-This is a WordPress-based online mobile shop system developed as a project for the Bachelor of Engineering in Computer Engineering at Khwopa Engineering College, Purbanchal University.
+This is a WordPress based online mobile shop system developed as a minor semester project.
 It allows users to browse, select, and purchase mobile products online, with features like user registration, admin management, shopping cart, checkout, and secure transactions.

 Key features:
 - User browsing and ordering of mobile products.